D104 to low impedance

 D104 Low Impedance Conversion

-Here is a circuit that works!
+Here is a very simple circuit that works!

 D104 low impedance conversion